Skip to main content

 Piecewise defined function A piecewise defined function is a function that pieces together two or more parts of other functions to create a new function.

-This page titled 1.4.1: Linear and Absolute Value Function Families is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.4.1: Linear and Absolute Value Function Families is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation